 Different laboratory animal breeders provide mice with a wide range of health and microbiome status, such as The Jackson Laboratory (4), Taconic (5), or Charles River Laboratories (6).
 ClearH2O nutritional gel supplements can be an essential tool in supporting germ-free and gnotobiotic mice.

-ClearH2O’s HydroGelTM, DietGel®, and MediGel® line of products are ultra-pasteurized at 180F for 15 minutes and treated with Gamma/E-beam irradiation at 10 kGy and barrier packed in Tyvek® medical packaging.
+ClearH2O’s HydroGelTM, DietGel®, and MediGel® line of products are ultra-pasteurized at 190F for 15 minutes, barrier packed in Tyvek® medical packaging and treated with E-beam irradiation at 5 kGy.
 All products are tested by an independent laboratory to confirm they are free of microbiological contamination.
 Certificates of Analysis and Certificates of Processing are readily available.
 A growing number of researchers and veterinarians trust ClearH2O products for their germ-free and gnotobiotic mice.